MAPFA: Make American Politics Fun Again!

 On the Issues

-We have a housing crisis because we are not building the housing our communities need.
-We are not building because building new housing, especially multifamily, is outlawed or restricted by zoning codes, “preservation”, endless project reviews and permitting, and frivolous multi-year lawsuits from recalcitrant Nimbys.
+We have a housing crisis because we don’t build the housing we need.
+We don’t build because building, especially multifamily, is outlawed or restricted by zoning codes, parking requirements, endless project reviews and permitting, and frivolous multi-year lawsuits .

-Let’s get rid of the barriers and build, build, build.
+Let’s get rid of the barriers and build!

 Free our Streets

-Good news is that, especially in dense cities like NYC, we have huge opportunities to transition to safer, cheaper, cleaner, and FASTER transport.
-Bus lanes, bike lanes, and micro-mobility give people cleaner often faster choices than cars.
+In dense cities like NYC, we have huge opportunities to transition to safer, cheaper, cleaner, and FASTER transport.
+Bus lanes, bike lanes, and micro-mobility give people cleaner, often faster, choices than cars.
 And taking some cars off the road makes travel faster for those who need to drive.

-Our laws and law enforcement should protect us from actual danger, not prevent people from controlling their own bodies, or policing recreational drugs, or even jaywalking(!).
+Our laws and law enforcement should protect us from actual danger, not victimless acts.

-We need a safety net which cushions individuals from the bad disruptions and allows us to take advantage of good ones.
+We need a safety net which cushions people from bad disruptions and allows us to take advantage of good ones.

 Basic income gives us this safety net.
 In good times it lets people retool and get back in the game.
-And in crises, it helps people survive.
+In crises, it helps people survive.